 Most manufacturers specify accuracy as plus or minus a percentage of FSO, including the mathematically combined effects of linearity, hysteresis, and repeatability errors.
 Note that this accuracy does not include the effects of environment - especially temperature - and system dynamics.
 Operation at a constant temperature is implicit in this concept of accuracy.

 Resolution refers to the smallest change in pressure that can be detected in the transducer's output.
 It is usually expressed as a percentage of FSO.
 For example, if two transducers each have a resolution of 0.1% of FSO, a 100 psi (6.8 bar) transducer could detect a pressure increase or decrease of 0.1 psi (0.007 bar).
 A 5000 psi (340 bar) transducer could detect a pressure change of 5 psi (0.34 bar).

 Resolution generally is not constant throughout a transducer's range.
 Manufacturers may publish values for maximum resolution or average resolution.
 Users should be aware of the difference between them when comparing one transducer's performance with another.

 Maximum resolution describes the best resolution that can be expected.
 Average resolution represents a value between the best and worst values throughout a transducer's range.
-Even though a pressure transducer may have infinite resolution, electrical noise - contained in power supplies and introduced by other sources - can limit resolution.
-Also, instrumentation, such as A/D converters, can limit resolution.
+Even though a pressure transducer may have infinite resolution, electrical noise — contained in power supplies and introduced by other sources — can limit resolution.
+Also, instrumentation, such as analog-to-digital (A/D) converters, can limit resolution.